Inverse Faraday effect in massive Dirac electrons: Inverse Faraday effect

-The result (Eq.~(\ref{eq:2_11})) indicates that IFE vanishes for massless $(m=0)$ case.
-Similarly, for massless Weyl semimetal, the photovoltaic chiral magnetic effect can only be induced with unbalanced chemical potential\cite{taguchi2016photovoltaic}.
+The calculation details are shown in Appendix.~\ref{Appx.A}.
+The result [Eq.~(\ref{eq:2_13})] indicates that IFE vanishes for the massless $(m=0)$ case.
+Similarly, for the massless Weyl semimetal, the photovoltaic chiral magnetic effect can only be induced with unbalanced chemical potential\cite{taguchi2016photovoltaic}.
 The induced spin magnetic density changes sign for electron and hole states.
-Despite the divergence of the lifetime $\tau$ at the band edge $(\mu=\pm m)$, the response function $\chi^{k}_{ij}$ is proportional to $ (\mu^2 - m^2)^{1/2}$ and, thus, vanishes at the band edge.
+Despite the divergence of the lifetime $\tau$ at the band edge $(\mu=\pm m)$, the response function $\chi^{k}_{ij}$ is proportional to $ (\mu^2 - m^2)^{1/2}$ and, thus, still vanishes at the band edge.

-The VCs on spin magnetic vertex and velocity vertex , represented by infinite sums of the ladder diagrams, need to be taken into account for a consistency with inclusion of the self-energy\cite{supplementary}.
-The corrected spin magnetic vertex and velocity vertex are